 So far, OEMs have been reluctant to change their purchasing processes for car projects.
 However, we are seeing the first signs that this may be about to change.
 Markus Duesmann, Board Member for Purchasing and Supplier Network at BMW, told a German automotive magazine, “Our goal is to make software more independent from control units. […] Our processes are changing because software has suddenly become a product of its own that we purchase independently.”

-Suppliers cannot remain passive observers to these developments.
+Suppliers cannot remain passive observers to these developments in the long term.
 They should strive to actively shape the way software solutions are monetized.
 But how should prices for software be calculated and how can they be enforced?

 1. Apply toolsets to determine the value of solutions